milvus-io/milvus/docs/design_docs/segcore/segment_sealed.md

     3. `VecIndex`: vector index
 2. `LoadFieldData(loadFieldDataInfo)`: load column data, could be either scalar column or vector column
     1. Note: indexes and vector data for the same column may coexist.
 Indexes are prioritized in search
-3. `DropIndex(fieldId)`: drop and release exist index of specified field
+3. `DropIndex(fieldId)`: drop and release existed index of specified field
-4. `DropFieldData(fieldId)`: drop and release exist data for specified field
+4. `DropFieldData(fieldId)`: drop and release existed data for specified field

-Search is executable as long as all the column involved in the search are loaded.
+Search is executable as long as all the columns involved in the search are loaded.

 # SegmentSealedImpl internal data definition
 1. `row_count_opt_`: